-During fiscal 2022:
+During fiscal 2023

-- The Company closed a non-brokered private placement consisting of 1,428,571 units at a price of \$0.35 per unit and 1,190,476 flow-through shares at a price of \$0.42 per flow-through share for total gross proceeds of \$1,000,000.
-A flow-through premium liability of \$95,238 was allocated to the flow-through obligation of this private placement, and the remainder of proceeds were allocated to share capital.
+- The Company closed a non-brokered private placement consisting of 6,443,750 units at a price of \$0.16 for gross proceeds of \$1,031,000.
 Each unit consists of one common share of the Company and one-half of a common share purchase warrant.
-Each whole warrant entitles the holder to acquire one additional common share at an exercise price of \$0.55 per common share to November 15, 2022.
-A value of \$14,286 was attributed to the warrants using the residual value method.
-The Company paid cash fees of \$30,000 and issued 71,429 agent warrants valued at \$8,099.
-Each agent warrant is exercisable at \$0.55 per share to November 15, 2022.
-Additional share is sue costs of \$7,450 were incurred in connection with the financing and was recorded as an offset to share capital as share is sue cost.
-As at March 31, 2022, \$500,000 of flow-through proceeds have been spent resulting in the flow-through premium of \$95,238 recognized as other income. - The Company closed a non-brokered private placement consisting of 2,631,579 flow-through shares at a price of \$0.38 per flow-through share for gross proceeds of \$1,000,000.
-A flow-through premium liability of \$236,842 was allocated to the flow-through obligation of this private placement, and the remainder of proceeds were allocated to share capital.
-The Company paid cash fees of \$60,000 and issued 157,894 agent warrants valued at \$12,873.
-Each agent warrant is exercisable at \$0.50 per share to June 1, 2023.
-Additional share issue costs of \$7,450 were incurred in connection with the financing and was recorded as an offset to share capital as share issue cost.
-As at March 31, 2022, \$118,578 of flow-through proceeds have been spent resulting in \$28,084 of the flow-through premium recognized as other income and \$208,758 remaining as a flow-through premium liability.
-The Company must spend the remaining flow-through proceeds of \$881,422 by December 31, 2022. - The Company issued 1,023,375 common shares on the exercise of warrants for proceeds of \$358,181. \$9,305 was reclassified from reserves to share capital. - The Company is sued 50,000 common shares for the acquisition of exploration and evaluation assets at a fair value of \$18,000 (Note 6b).
+Each whole warrant entitles the holder to acquire one additional common share at an exercise price of \$0.25 per common share to February 29, 2024.
+The Company paid cash fees of \$11,940 and share issue costs of \$750 were incurred in connection with the financing and was recorded as an offset to share capital as share issue cost.
+A value of \$96,656 was attributed to the warrants using the residual value method - The Company closed a non-brokered private placement consisting of 1,973,500 units at a price of \$0.16 per unit and 3,381,667 flow-through units at a price of \$0.18 per flow-through share for total gross proceeds of \$924,460.
+A flow-through premium liability of \$101,450 was allocated to the flow-through obligation of this private placement, and the remainder of proceeds were allocated to share capital.
+Each unit consists of one common share of the Company and one-half of a common share purchase warrant.
+Each whole warrant entitles the holder to acquire one additional common share at an exercise price of \$0.25 per common share to March 23, 2024.
+The Company paid cash fees of \$48,875 and share issue costs of \$949 were incurred in connection with the financing and was recorded as an offset to share capital as share issue cost.
+A value of \$19,735 was attributed to the warrants using the residual value method